betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsSoftwareProcessImprovement.md

 <!--- body start --->

-The goal of **software process improvement** is a systematic methodology to improve the quality, efficiency, and effectiveness of software development and maintenance.
+The goal of **Software Process Improvement** is a systematic methodology to improve the quality, efficiency, and effectiveness of software development and maintenance.
 Improvement efforts can implemented in a variety of ways, but it typically involve the following steps:

 1. **Identify the need for improvement:**  This can be done by conducting a process assessment, which involves gathering data on the current state of the software development process.